-If this all sounds like a new world compared to the gears-and-pistons-loving car establishment, that’s because it is: even non-traditional manufacturers have thrown their hat into the ring.
+If this all sounds like a new world compared to the gears-and-pistons-loving car establishment, that’s because it is: even non-traditional manufacturers have thrown their hat into the green logistics ring.
 Exhibit A is vacuum cleaner company Dyson.
 The British design and engineering company has committed £2bn and around 400 people to the project, with its electric car set to roll off the production line in the early 2020s.

-Tesla’s latest product is aimed at the logistics sector, a fully electric truck designed for heavy road haulage.
+Tesla’s latest product is aimed at the sustainable logistics sector, a fully electric truck designed for heavy road haulage.
 Christened the Tesla Semi, it has a range of up to 500 miles and can accelerate from 0-60mph in 20 seconds even when fully loaded.
 Retail giant Walmart has pre-ordered 15 Tesla Semis, while food and drink manufacturer PepsiCo has signed up for 100.

 At DHL, the backbone of our business is our global transport network.
 We have some 92,000 road vehicles in operation, but we’ve already modified 20,000 vehicles to be more environmentally friendly.
-Our long-term plan is to hit zero emissions by 2050, so to help us get started, DHL has also pre-ordered ten Tesla Semi trucks, set to hit the road in 2019.
+Our long-term green business plan is to hit zero emissions by 2050, so to help us get started, DHL has also pre-ordered ten Tesla Semi trucks, set to hit the road in 2019.

 Tesla isn’t alone.
 A dozen other automobile manufacturers, including Volkswagen, Toyota, and Mercedes-Benz all have electric trucks in development.